analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 Table of contents
 -----------------

-The Table of Contents (ToC) are created with the ``toctree`` directive, content added to to it are included to the navigations bars and table of contents.
+The Table of Contents (ToC) is created with the ``toctree`` directive, and content added to it is included in the navigation bars and table of contents.

 The basic structure of a ``toctree`` is: